adore/daylight/doc/develop.md

 routing options.

 > FUTURE [#7](https://github.com/att-cloud/daylight/issues/7):
-> The cliento only supports model associations on `has_many` relationships.
+> The client only supports model associations on `has_many` relationships.
 We
 > will need to evaluate the need to support model associations on `has_one` and
 > `has_many` (as we never had a case for it)